waltfy/word-freq/README.md

 ### Frequency (`wf.freq(text, noStopWords, shouldStem)`)
 Returns an object containing the frequency of terms in the `text` provided.
+* `text` is the string (text document) in which the calculations are to be performed.
 * `noStopWords` defaults to `true`.
 Set to `false` if you want to include stop words–e.g words such as "I" and "the".
 * `shouldStem` defaults to `true`.
 Set to `false` if you want words not to be stemmed.